ritasebastian/Oracle/orclec2build.md

-Here are the steps to create an AWS EC2 instance with Oracle Linux, attach a security group, and assign an IAM role:
+Steps to create an AWS EC2 instance with Oracle Linux, attach a security group, and assign an IAM role:

 ## 1. Create AWS EC2 Instance